DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/2 Header Filter.md

-The **Gantt** component allows users to filter a particular column by values listed in a pop-up menu.

-Users click the filter icon to open the menu and select the necessary filter criteria for a column.
+The **Gantt** component allows users to filter a particular column by values listed in a pop-up window.
+Users click the filter icon to invoke the window and select the necessary filter criteria for a column.

 Set the **headerFilter**.[visible](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/headerFilter/#visible) property to **true** to display filter icons for all columns.
+Assign the [allowHeaderFiltering](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowHeaderFiltering) property to **false** for a column to disable its filter icon.
+If this property is not specified, it inherits a value of the [allowFiltering](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowFiltering) property.

 ![DevExtreme HTML5 JavaScript jQuery Knockout Angular Gantt Filtering HeaderFilter](/images/Gantt/Visual_elements/Header_filter.png)